-The Nomination Committee ("NC") has taken action to ensure that the composition of the Board is reviewed periodically.
-In appointing or reappointing a board member, the Board will consider the current composition of the Board and to ensure that the Board provides a required mix of responsibilities, skills, experience, independence and diversity (including gender, ethnicity and age).
-The tenure of each director will be reviewed by the NC and annual re-election of a director would be contingent on satisfactory evaluation of the Director's performance and contribution to the Board.
-The Board Charter has reviewed and approved by the Board on 29 March 2022.
+The NC has taken action to ensure that the composition of the Board is reviewed periodically.
+In appointing or reappointing a Board member, the Board will consider the current composition of the Board and to ensure that the Board provides a required mix of responsibilities, skills, experience, independence and diversity (including gender, ethnicity and age).
+The tenure of each Director will be reviewed by the NC and annual re-election of a Director would be contingent on satisfactory evaluation of the Director's performance and contribution to the Board.